The Reuben sandwich is easily one of the most popular sandwiches in the world.

 I like to use a medium to dark style rye bread sliced thin.
 You can also use dark pumpernickel rye.

 Any Swiss cheese, Jarlsberg or Emmentaler works fine.

 Two thinly sliced or one thicker sliced pieces of cheese works well.

-- Preheat sandwich maker or large skillet on medium heat
+- Preheat the sandwich maker or large skillet on medium heat.

-- Lightly butter one side of both slides of rye bread
+- Lightly butter one side of both slices of rye bread.

 - Spread the non buttered sides with Russian dressing.

-- Layer on the sliced pastrami, sauerkraut and Swiss cheese and top with the remaining bread slice with the butter side pointed out.
+- Layer on the sliced pastrami, sauerkraut and Swiss cheese and top with the remaining bread slice with the butter on the outside.

-- Heat in skillet and cook until golden brown, about 3 minutes per side.
+- Put in skillet and cook until golden brown, about 3 minutes per side.

-- Let it rest for a minute and then slice in half.
-Serve with potato crisps and a beer.
+- Let it rest for a minute, serve with potato crisps and a beer.